alertlogic/al-agent-container/ecs/README.md

    echo "cluster=$cluster az=$az region=$region aws ecs start-task --cluster \
    $cluster --task-definition $task_def --container-instances $instance_arn --region $region" >> /etc/rc.local
    ```
 2. Paste the command into the Linux command line.

-## Add Startup to ECS Cluster Instances using CloudFormation
+### LEGACY ECS Acapability:  Add Startup to ECS Cluster Instances using CloudFormation
 If you use CloudFormation, you can copy and paste the following into a template to ensure the agent starts when the host starts.

    ```
    "UserData": {